ConforMIS (CFMS) Gets a Buy Rating from Canaccord Genuity

-In a report issued on May 2, Kyle Rose from Canaccord Genuity maintained a Buy rating on ConforMIS (CFMS), with a price target of $2.00.
-The company’s shares closed last Wednesday at $0.86.
+In a report released yesterday, Kyle Rose from Canaccord Genuity maintained a Buy rating on ConforMIS (CFMS), with a price target of $2.00.
+The company’s shares closed last Wednesday at $0.88.

-ConforMIS has an analyst consensus of Moderate Buy, with a price target consensus of $2.50, implying a 177.8% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for ConforMIS with a $2.50 average price target, implying a 177.8% upside from current levels.
 In a report issued on April 23, Oppenheimer also assigned a Buy rating to the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>